KomputeProject/kompute/docs/overview/build-system.rst

      - Enable if you want to enable installation.
    * - -DKOMPUTE_OPT_BUILD_PYTHON=ON
      - Enable if you want to build python bindings.
-   * - -DKOMPUTE_OPT_LOG_LEVEL="Trace"
+   * - -DKOMPUTE_OPT_LOG_LEVEL="Default"
-     - Internally we use spdlog for logging.
+     - Internally we use Spdlog or fmt for logging, depending on the value of 'KOMPUTE_OPT_USE_SPDLOG'.
 The log level used can be changed here.
 Possible values: 'Trace', 'Debug', 'Info', 'Warn', 'Error', 'Critical', 'Off', 'Default'.
-If set to 'Off' spdlog will be deactivated completely.
+If set to 'Off' logging will be deactivated completely.
 If set to 'Default', the log level will be set to 'Info' for release builds and 'Debug' else.
+   * - -DKOMPUTE_OPT_USE_SPDLOG=OFF
+     - If enabled, logging via KP_LOG_<DEBUG, INFO, etc...> will happen through Spdlog instead of plan fmt.
    * - -DKOMPUTE_OPT_ANDROID_BUILD=ON
      - Enable android compilation flags required.
    * - -DKOMPUTE_OPT_DISABLE_VK_DEBUG_LAYERS=ON